AWARE : ABOUT US

 ABOUT SENSIBLE INNOVATIONS

-Our goal is to help close the information gap for people who are visually impaired or print challenged when visiting new places, and to drive their curiosity and courage to explore and enjoy their surroundings more independently.
+Our goal is to help close the information gap for people with visual impairments or print challenged when visiting new places, and to drive their curiosity and courage to explore and enjoy their surroundings more independently.

 CREATING AN ENVIRONMENT OF EQUALITY THROUGH INNOVATIVE TECHNOLOGIES.

-Sensible Innovations was created and is being brought to market by Rasha Said, the parent of a visually impaired child.
+Sensible Innovations was created and is being brought to market by Rasha Said, the parent of a child with visual impairments.
 Rasha created the AWARE concept out of a glaring need for better audio-information technology.
 She is dedicated to making AWARE a marquee wayfinding brand in the location-based SmartLandmark (iBeacon) services market, with her ultimate goal to create a new paradigm for visually impaired services.

-Before founding Sensible Innovations, Rasha was an actuarial and financial analyst with a background in mathematics and computer science.
-She has a Bachelor’s of Science degree in mathematics from the American University in Cairo and master’s degree (MBA) in finance from the University of Arkansas in Little Rock.
+Before founding Sensible Innovations, Rasha was a senior actuarial and financial analyst with a background in mathematics and computer science.
+She has a Bachelor’s of Science degree in mathematics and master’s degree (MBA) in finance.

 THE INSPIRATION BEHIND AWARE

-Sensible Innovations launched an iOS app in 2015 using SmartLandmark (iBeacon) technology — the AWARE Accessible Wayfinding App — to help the visually impaired more fully experience their surroundings and navigate public spaces in real time via voice instruction.
-The wayfinding app had successful results in a test pilot program at Glenwood High School, a public school in Chatham, Illinois.
+Sensible Innovations launched an iOS app in 2015 using SmartLandmark (iBeacon) technology — the AWARE Accessible Wayfinding App — to help people with visual impairment more fully experience their surroundings and navigate public spaces in real time via voice instruction.
+The wayfinding app had successful results in its first test pilot program at Glenwood High School, a public school in Chatham, Illinois.
 Sensible Innovations is now building upon that real-world experience by rolling out the product nationwide.

 ADULT AMERICANS WITH VISUAL IMPAIRMENTS*